 - ➤ Khotokha FMU falls under two Gewogs, namely Bjena and Rubeisa Gewog under Wangduephodrang Dzongkhag.
 It lies between 90°15'5'' to 90°32'20'' East longitude and 27° 26'5'' to 27°32'20'' North latitude.
-The total area of the FMU has been reduced to 9,281.027 ha after removing Khotokha Ramsar (126.586 ha) from within the FMU. - ➤ Khotokha FMU has a broad valley in the middle with the bounding hills rising in moderate slopes with occasional steep areas in some parts.
+The total FMU area as per the approved third management plan (2019-2029) was 9281.027 ha.
+However, with the allotment of 373.74 ha of production area of the FMU to Gyalsung Project at Sele in 2020, the fourth management plan was amended in 2021.
+The plan was amended with the exclusion of 373.738 ha of Gyalsung Project area from the production area and inclusion of 126.586 ha of Ramsar site within the protection area of the FMU as required by the revised Forest and Nature Conservation Code of Best Management Practices of Bhutan 2021.
+The Ramsar site was previously excluded during the fourth management plan.
+With the amendment of the plan the total FMU area is fixed at 9,033.874 ha. - ➤ Khotokha FMU has a broad valley in the middle with the bounding hills rising in moderate slopes with occasional steep areas in some parts.
 The elevation of the KFMU ranges from 2,300 meters at the valley bottom to 3,800 meters at the ridge top.
 The rainfall is typical monsoon type.
 The month of June, July and August receive the highest amount of rainfall.
 It receives snowfall in the months of January and February.
-KFMU covers the water catchment of Paza chu. - ➤ Khotokha is the traditional grazing ground for the people of Bjena and Ruebisa Gewogs.
+KFMU covers the water catchment of Paza chu.

+- ➤ Khotokha is the traditional grazing ground for the people of Bjena and Ruebisa Gewogs.
 The people living in these valleys are drawn from different households and different villages in the lowland.
 Most of the people migrate seasonally and maintain two homes; a summer home in uplands (falling within KFMU) and a winter home in the low lands (outskirts of KFMU boundary).
 There are 19 hamlets and 111 households falling within the FMU boundary.
-The total population of FMU is 671 (as per the socio-economic survey). - ➤ Forest in Khotokha FMU are broadly divided into three types; Mixed Conifer, Blue pine and Mixed Broadleaf.
+The total population of FMU is 671 (as per the socio-economic survey). - ➤ Forest in Khotokha FMU is broadly divided into three types; Mixed Conifer, Blue pine and Mixed Broadleaf.
 Mixed Conifer occurs throughout the FMU comprising of Hemlock, Fir and Spruce.
 While Blue pine (mature and immature stands) occupies the mid-elevation zone and occurs in the drier inner valleys on the south-eastern slope.
 Broadleaf are found to occur in southern part of the management unit along Paza Chhu.
-Luxuriant growth of rhododendrons, other shrubs and herbs e.g. Primula species are commonly found in the understorey promoted by the humid environment.
+Luxuriant growth of rhododendrons, other shrubs and herbs e.g., Primula species are commonly found in the understorey promoted by the humid environment.

-The AAC of the last Management Plan have been set at 9,400 m3, including 1,900 m3 standing volume for local use.
-The total commercial timber harvested for the last 10 years is 72,824.558m3 and rural volume is 16,748.27m3 (record as of August 2019) in Standing Volume.
-This shows that commercial extraction is undercut by 2,175.442m3 and rural extraction is undercut by 2,251.73m3 of total AAC for ten years.
+The AAC of the third Management Plan have been set at 9,400 m3, including 1,900 m3 standing volume for local use.
+The total commercial timber harvested for the last 10 years is 72,824.558 m3and rural volume is 16,748.27 m3(record as of August 2019) in Standing Volume.
+This shows that commercial extraction is undercut by 2,175.442 m3and rural extraction is undercut by 2,251.73 m3of total AAC for ten years.

-➤ A total of 50.5 km of forest road have been constructed in FMU during the last three Plan periods.
+➤ A total of 50.5 km of forest road has been constructed in FMU during the last three Plan periods.
 The road network has immensely benefitted the local people residing within the FMU.